Competitor keyword research assumes that the keywords driving most of the traffic in your niche have already been found.

 For every website, you will usually find that a handful of keywords are driving 15% to 50% of the website’s total traffic.

-But to see this data, you have to leave the keyword gap analysis tool and look at your competitors one at a time.
+However, to see this data, you have to leave the keyword gap analysis tool and examine your competitors one by one.

 Then click on ‘Top Organic Keywords’: